mui/material-ui/docs/data/joy/getting-started/tutorial/tutorial.md

 ## Interactive demo

-Here's what the final product looks like—click on the **< >** icon underneath to see the full source code:
+Here's what the final product looks like—click on the **< >** icon underneath the demo to see the full source code:

 {{"demo": "LoginFinal.js", "hideToolbar": false, "bg": true}}